arpita739/ColdEmailGenerator/README.md

    - A call to action for further communication or collaboration

 ## Example Workflow
-1. The user scrapes a job listing from a major client company's portal that requires skills in **Data Science and Cloud Engineering**.
+1. The user scrapes a job listing from a major client company's portal that requires skills in listed in CS.
 2. The system matches the requirements to a small enterprise that specializes in these fields.
 3. A custom cold email is generated, highlighting the company's expertise in the exact areas needed by the client.